-Harris and I followed his gaze, and saw, coming down towards us on the sluggish3 current, a dog.
-It was one of the quietest and peacefulest dogs I have ever seen.
-I never met a dog who seemed more contented4 - more easy in its mind.
+Harris and I followed his gaze, and saw, coming down towards us on the sluggish current, a dog.
+It was one of the quietest and showing no emotion a place at the side of a river or stream where the water does not move risking slow-moving peacefulness dogs I have ever seen.
+I never met a dog who seemed more contented - more easy in its mind.
 It was floating dreamily on its back, with its four legs stuck up straight into the air.
 It was what I should call a full-bodied dog, with a well-developed chest.
-On he came, serene,5 dignified, and calm until he was abreast of our boat, and there, among the rushes, he eased up and settled down cosily for the evening.
+On he came, serene, dignified, and calm until he was abreast of our boat, and there, among the rushes, he eased up and settled down cosily for the evening.